 The new theater will also incorporate a green roof to absorb sunlight and better insulate the building, as well as rainwater collection for irrigation.

 Shakespeare's Ruff, Undone

 While the renovation of the SCLA is largely focused on making functional improvements to help the theatre improve on and expand its offer, we’ve also implemented several defining architectural features on the exterior.
-A ribbon facade inspired by the traditional Victorian ruff worn by Shakespeare and those of his era will wrap three faces of the building.
+A ribbon facade inspired by the traditional Elizabethan ruff worn by Shakespeare and those of his era will wrap three faces of the building.
 The pattern of the ruff provides a basic shape but is then pushed and pulled to create dynamic moments on the facade.
 Some instances will allow for signage, while others will house more exciting elements that play with shadows and light for passersby to enjoy.
 To further engage with the street, we plan to outfit the ground floor with folding doors that will enable an indoor/outdoor gathering space.
 Symbolically, the ruff will provide a visual link to the SCLA’s roots and purpose, while also communicating its new vision and attitude.